 Seems like a no brainer right?
 Unfortunately, many people get started with their websites and blogs and try to generate a lot of not-so-great content just to have something on their site.
 Don’t do this.
 When it comes to content that you put out, quality is way more important than quantity.
 Start by creating cornerstone or evergreen content for your website.
 This is the content that defines who you are and what your business offers.
 Once you have these articles written, you will have your focus established and all of your other content will root from these categories or areas of interest.

 You will also want to check your posts for grammar and spelling mistakes.
 As a working writer, I can tell you nothing turns off a reader more than sloppy spelling.
 Not that you won’t have the errand mistake here and there, it happens to the best of us, but taking extra care to do a grammar check and a spelling check before you press send on a post goes a long way when you are establishing your credibility as a blogger.
 For those of us who don’t have an editor, Grammarly is a great helping hand.

 2. Use Keywords and SEO

 Creating great content is only the first step to growing your blog or website.
 Next, you have to get that content seen.
 Because all the great content in the world won’t do you any good when it comes to growing your business unless people are aware of it and engaging with it.
-So what’s one of the best way to get your content seen?
+So what’s one of the best ways to get your content seen?
 By using popular keywords in the text of your post and in the title.

-Now, SEO, and keywords is a whole novel unto itself, and I will be writing about it in the near future, but to get you started here is a great tip for finding popular keywords for free.
+Now, SEO, and keywords are a whole novel unto themselves, and I will be writing about it in the near future, but to get you started here is a great tip for finding popular keywords for free.
 Go to Pinterest and start typing what you are writing about into the search bar.
 The suggestions that pop up are the keywords people are using most to search for what they are looking for when it comes to content that is similar to yours.
 Which brings us to our next way to start growing your email list, using Pinterest.